TheSomnambulist/Reliquary-Aspects/README.md

 # Reliquary-Aspects
 This adds aspects to reliquary's mob drops.
 It's uses Thaumcraft, Forbidden Magic, and of course Reliquary.
 I originally made a suggestion on the reliquary github, and then I realized that this might be a good way to learn for myself.

+I have not yet coded the addtional mob drops. soon(tm)

 This is the comment in full.